 Mitch Greenlick (D, HD33) was elected to the Oregon House of Representatives in 2002.
-House District 33 comprises Northwest Portland, Northwest Multnomah County and Northeast Washington County.
-He serves a Chair of the House Committee on Health Care, a post he has held since 2007.
-He also serves on the House Committee on Land Use and on the Ways and Means Sub-committee on Human Services.
-In past sessions he has served on the House Committee on Transportation, on the House Committee on Education and its Higher Education Sub-committee, on the House Rules Committee and as vice-chair of the House Committee on Land Use.
+House District 33 comprises Northwest Portland, and parts of unincorporated Multnomah County and Washington County.
+He serves on House Committee on Health Care, a committee he chaired for over 12 years, as well as the House Committee on Judiciary.
+In past sessions he has served on Joint Ways and Means in the Human Services Subcommittee, on the House Committee on Transportation, on the House Committee on Education and its Higher Education Subcommittee, on the House Rules Committee and as vice-chair of the House Committee on Land Use.

 Representative Greenlick was the sponsor or the chief co-sponsor of five bills signed by the Governor during his freshman session in 2003.
 During the 2005 Session he successfully passed eight bills in which he was the sponsor or the chief co-sponsor.
 The key bills for which Mitch led the fight in 2003 were the venture capital bill (HB3613), the bulk prescription purchasing bill (SB 875), the patient safety bill (HB 2340).
 In 2005 he sponsored a bill to change HIV testing procedures during ob visits (HB 2706), several annexation bills, and a bill to make Oregon the first state to require safe handling of airbags containing sodium azide when an automobile is dismantled.(HB 2507).
 He successfully sponsored several key bills during the 2007 session and was an architect of SB 329, the bill which created the Oregon Health Fund Board.